 If you are a dispensing patient, your prescription will be sent direct to our dispensary where it will be dispensed as quickly as possible.
 We pride ourselves on providing fast, efficient, friendly and easily accessible dispensing services for our eligible patients.
 In accordance with the NHS’s dispensing services quality scheme, all our dispensary staff are either fully trained or undergoing formal training and all are regularly reviewed and assessed for competency.

-The dispensary is open at the following times Monday to Friday:
+The dispensary is open at the following times Monday, Tuesday, Wednesday and Friday:

 - 08:30 -12.30 hours